comdotlinux/elements-slot-scheduled-reservation/README.md

 * Above steps are only required once.
 * There should now be a schedule that runs every day at the given time.
-* If You want to change the days you want to reserve, just edit the file .github > workflows > reserve-slot.yaml and find the text `cron`
+* If You want to change the days you want to reserve, just edit the file `.github` > `workflows` > `reserve-slot.yaml` and find the text `cron`
-    * The format is a cron expression that github understands.
+    * The format is a cron expression that GitHub understands.
 See [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) for details
-    * Change the it as you please but keep in mind this reserves for the next day so run it at most once every day and also before 1800 Hrs (this is when the window closes)
+    * Change it as you please but keep in mind this reserves for the next day so run it at most once every day and also before 1800 Hrs (this is when the window closes)
     * Commit the file and your schedule will run accordingly.
 --